Biden and Trump win Democratic, Republican elections in some of 2024's last primary contests

 NEW YORK (AP) — President Joe Biden and former President Donald Trump won Democratic and Republican primaries in a handful of states Tuesday, among some of the last contests on the 2024 primary calendar.

-Trump, appearing on the ballot for the first time since his historic conviction for felony crimes, won primaries in New Mexico, where voters could opt for his rivals who have since dropped out, and New Jersey, where he was unopposed.
-The former president was also on the ballot in Montana's Republican contest.
+Trump, appearing on the ballot for the first time since his historic conviction for felony crimes, won primaries in New Mexico, where voters could opt for his rivals who have since dropped out, and Montana and New Jersey, where he was unopposed.

-Biden won Democratic primaries in New Mexico, South Dakota, New Jersey and Washington, D.C.
+Biden won Democratic primaries in New Mexico, South Dakota, New Jersey, Montana and Washington, D.C.

+Trump and Biden were both expected to easily prevail in all of Tuesday's contests as the last major candidates still running.
+But with many Americans saying in polls that they don't want a rematch of the 2020 election, Tuesday's results were watched for voter concerns about their choices as November's election barrels closer.

+Trump's domination during the GOP primary season has also been shadowed by support from a minority of GOP voters for former United Nations Ambassador Nikki Haley, who dropped out in March.
+Tuesday's contests were the first since Haley said two weeks ago that she would vote for Trump in November.

 Republicans in D.C. held a party-run primary in March.
 South Dakota canceled its GOP presidential primary because Trump was uncontested.

-Biden has faced his own ongoing protest vote in recent contests as Democratic voters unhappy with his handling of Israel's war with Hamas seek to register their disapproval.
-There are organized campaigns in several states Tuesday to vote for "uncommitted" in the Democratic contests.
-In New Jersey's primary, "uncommitted" will be on the ballot in many counties above the phrase, "Justice For Palestine, Permanent Ceasefire Now!"

-Beyond the presidential contests, the states were holding primary elections for federal and local races Tuesday, with one of the most watched being the Republican Senate race in Montana.

-Retired Navy SEAL Tim Sheehy had the backing of Trump and national Republican leaders as he faced two other candidates in the race.
-The winner will challenge Democratic Sen. Jon Tester in what's expected to be one of the most competitive races that could decide control of the chamber.
+Retired Navy SEAL Tim Sheehy won the Republican nomination for U.S. Senate in Montana.
+Sheehy, who had the backing of Trump and national Republican leaders, will challenge Democratic Sen. Jon Tester in what's expected to be one of the most competitive races that could decide control of the chamber.

-Republicans were also picking a nominee to replace Rep. Matt Rosendale, who is retiring after he originally sought to run in the Senate contest but dropped out when Trump endorsed Sheehy.

-Five Democrats were competing in a primary for the state’s 3rd District, which Kim holds and is expected to stay in Democratic hands in November.
+Herb Conaway defeated four Democrats as they competed in a primary for the state’s 3rd District, which Kim holds and which is expected to stay in Democratic hands in November.

 Menendez’s son, first-term Rep. Rob Menendez, overcame a tough primary challenge in New Jersey’s 8th District from Hoboken Mayor Ravi Bhalla.

 In New Mexico, where Democrats hold all three of the state’s U.S. House seats, only one primary was being held in the 1st District.
-Republicans Louie Sanchez and Steve Jones will compete to take on incumbent Melanie Stansbury in a Democratic-leaning district based in Albuquerque.
+Republicans Louie Sanchez and Steve Jones were competing to take on incumbent Melanie Stansbury in a Democratic-leaning district based in Albuquerque.

 In D.C., voters were deciding a primary for the city's nonvoting delegate to the U.S. House.
-In Iowa, which kicked off the presidential contests in January with its first-in-the-nation caucuses, voters will pick nominees in primary elections for local races and U.S. House seats, including one that could play a key role in determining control of the House.
+In Iowa, which kicked off the presidential contests in January with its first-in-the-nation caucuses, voters were choosing nominees in primary elections for local races and U.S. House seats, including one that could play a key role in determining control of the House.

-Democrats in the Des Moines-area 3rd Congressional District were choosing a nominee to take on a first-term Republican U.S. Rep. Zach Nunn, who edged out an incumbent Democrat in 2022.
+Democrats in the Des Moines-area 3rd Congressional District chose Lanon Baccam as their nominee to take on a first-term Republican U.S. Rep. Zach Nunn, who edged out an incumbent Democrat in 2022.

 This story has been corrected to show Bashaw is a businessman, not a GOP fundraiser.